Community engagement researchers converse with migrant farmers in a field

 Our goals are to address key elements of bi-directional engagement, such as:

-• To disseminate data related to factors that influence environmental conditions, both currently and with climate change
+• To disseminate data related to factors that influence environmental conditions

 • To develop collaborative, participatory-based, green-infrastructure-focused prevention and intervention strategies

-• To utilize citizen science for community engagement to identify disparities among environmental conditions and suggest potential policy solutions
+• To utilize citizen science for community engagement to identify environmental conditions and suggest potential policy solutions

 CEC Team